 Deep-Sea Fishing in Grand Turk

-I already have the perfect wall space picked out in my head so that every time a co-worker walks past they have have my prized fish staring back at them.
-I was so excited to get out and get to fishing!
+I already have the perfect wall space picked out in my head so that every time a co-worker walks past they have had my prized fish staring back at them.
+I was so excited to get out and get fishing!

 The nice part was getting onto the boat and catching a rainbow out of the corner of the picture!
 The blue skies had everyone excited and ready to fish.
-Soon we were heading out and was trying to get out a little ways to avoid any other storms.
+Soon we were heading out and was trying to get out little ways to avoid any other storms.

 The water looked great and it was looking like we were in for a great time.
 Our captain got our boat in high gear so we could get to chasing the big ones!

 His assistant began prepping the four fishing poles as we were heading out and gave a brief overview.
 He reminded us that they kept what we caught so please catch lots of fish!

 The nice part is that all we had to do is show up.
 Everything was taken care of for us.
 There is no need for obtaining fishing licenses, bringing water or sodas.